 - English speaking Libyan guide throughout

-- Bottles mineral water on the bus every day and with included meals + refreshments while traveling on the bus
+- Bottled mineral water on the bus every day and refreshments on the bus.

 - Security official and all travel permits